adhvaith267/container-doctor-ai/README.md

 Dashboard: [http://127.0.0.1:8000](http://127.0.0.1:8000)

-For a single, one-off monitoring cycle (useful for local debugging without the web server):
+For a single, one-off monitoring cycle without the web server (used for local debugging):

 ```bash
 python -m app.main